Skip to main content Skip to secondary navigation

 Technology in Society

-One course required; the course must be on the SoE-approved list the year it is taken.
+One 3-5 unit course required; the course must be on the SoE-approved list the year it is taken.
 Choose from the approved list of courses on the Approved Courses page.

 Engineering Fundamentals and Depth

-62 units minimum required from Engineering Fundamentals, Required Depth Core, Options, and Electives
+62 units minimum required from Engineering Fundamentals, Depth Core, Depth Options, and Depth Electives

 Engineering Fundamentals; two courses required: